makersacademy/chitter-challenge/README.md

 ```
 $ bundle
 ```
+3. Create databases called chitter_test and chitter_development in Postgres.

-3. run the following command:
+4. run the following command:
 ```
 $ ruby app/app.rb
 ```
-4. open your browser and go to: http://localhost:4567/
+5. open your browser and go to: http://localhost:4567/
-5. chirp away :)
+6. chirp away :)

 ###Things to work on:
 - separating controllers